-The main goal of the fuc package is to wrap some of the most frequently used commands in the field of bioinformatics into one place.
+The main goal of the fuc package (pronounced “eff-you-see”) is to wrap some of the most frequently used commands in the field of bioinformatics into one place.

-You can use fuc for both command line interface (CLI) and application programming interface (API) whose documentations are available at Read the Docs.
+The package is written in Python, and supports both command line interface (CLI) and application programming interface (API) whose documentations are available at the Read the Docs.

-Additionally, you can use fuc to parse output data from the following programs:
+Additionally, fuc can be used to parse output data from the following programs: